 ANDY IRVINE GROUP.
 Andy Irvine Bass Johnny O Vocals/Guitar Maciej Kudla Drums Andy Irvine is a life long blues man, a lover of American soul music, and a devout funk and rock music disciple.

 In 2011 he set out to form a band that would musically embody all of his influences while providing a vehicle to tastefully feature his unique and aggressive style of bass guitar.
+It would a be a raw and rocking power trio, one that played with equal parts traditional respect to the blues and "the song", while brewing with reckless abandon, freedom, and an explosive improvisational attack.
+Long time friend and musical collaborator Johnny O was the perfect fit for the task of providing dynamic and powerfully soulful singing, while also delivering ripping, rocking, and sometimes mind bending guitar.
 Milab Microphones - Artists - Rodney Holmes.
 Rodney Holmes was born in the Bronx in New York City.